gitpan/App-Sv/README.md

 This module implements an event-based multi-process supervisor.

-It takes a list of commands to execute and starts each one, and then monitors their execution.
-If one of the programs dies, the supervisor will restart it after `restart_delay` seconds.
-If a program respawns during `restart_delay` for `start_retries` times, the supervisor gives up and stops it indefinitely.
+It takes a list of commands to execute, forks a child and starts each one and then monitors their execution.
+If one of the processes dies, the supervisor will restart it after `restart_delay` seconds.
+If a process respawns during `restart_delay` for `start_retries` times, the supervisor gives up and stops it indefinitely.

 You can send SIGTERM to the supervisor process to kill all children and exit.